-Are you a Koreaboo and obsessed about learning Korean since your favorite Oppa/eunnie is from South Korea?
-Does the Korean alphabet seem like Ramen (noodles) to you?
+Are you a Koreaboo and obsessed about learning Korean since your favorite oppa/eonnie is from South Korea?
+Does the Korean alphabet or Hangul seem like Ramen (noodles) to you?
 Do you desperately want to communicate with Korean speakers, but it just seems so hard?

-If that's the case, then worry no more because we will walk you through Hangul, the Korean Alphabet, in a fun and easy way in this blog.
-In this post, we got you covered all the Korean alphabets.
-After learning Korean from this blog, you will be able to recognize and write each alphabet and write Korean like a pro.
+If that’s the case, then worry no more because we will walk you through Hangul, the Korean Alphabet, in a fun and easy way in this blog.
+Worry no more because we will walk you through Hangul, the 24 letters of the Korean Alphabet, in a fun and easy way in this blog.
+So whether your interest in the Korean language was sparked by K-pop idols, K-drama, Korean beauty bloggers, or you want to pronounce Korean brand names correctly, this blog will help you recognize each alphabet and write Hangul like a pro.
 So let the learning begin!

 The Korean language is the official language of South Korea and North Korea.
 It is the native language of South Korea.
 People in South Korea prefer to talk to others in the Korean language instead of the English language.